appbaseio/Docs/content/docs/reactivesearch/v3/search/datasearch.md

 > Note:
 >
 > If you're using the controlled behavior than it's your responsibility to call the `triggerQuery` method to update the query i.e execute the search query and update the query results in connected components by `react` prop.
 It is not mandatory to call the `triggerQuery` in `onChange` you can also call it in other input handlers like `onBlur` or `onKeyPress`.
+The `triggerQuery` method accepts an object with `isOpen` property (default to `false`) that can be used to control the opening state of the suggestion dropdown.

 -   **onSuggestions** `Function` [optional]
     You can pass a callback function to listen for the changes in suggestions.
 The function receives `suggestions` list.